 Job shadowing is a type of on-the-job employee job training in which a new employee, or an employee desiring to become familiar with a different job, follows and observes a trained and experienced employee.
 Job shadowing is an effective form of job training for certain jobs.

 Job shadowing allows a student, employee, or intern to gain comprehensive knowledge about what an employee who holds a particular job does every day.
-Job shadowing provides a far richer experience than reading a job description or doing an informational interview during which an employee describes his or her work.
+Job shadowing provides a far richer experience than reading a job description or doing an informational interview during which an employee describes their work.

 Job shadowing allows the observer to see and understand the nuances of a particular job.
 The job shadowing employee is able to observe how the employee does the job, the key deliverables expected from the job, and the employees with whom the job interacts.

-He or she can attend employee meetings, visit customers, attend conference or training events, and become completely familiar with the job.
+They can attend employee meetings, visit customers, attend conferences or training events, and become completely familiar with the job.

 Who Participates in Job Shadowing?

-Job shadowing is effective when an organization is onboarding a new employee and when longer term employees want to learn about different jobs in the company.
-An employee may have expressed interest in doing a different job, for example, but he or she is not sure about leaving the tried and true for an uncertain future.
+Job shadowing is effective when an organization is onboarding a new employee and when longer-term employees want to learn about different jobs in the company.
+An employee may have expressed interest in doing a different job, for example, but they are not sure about leaving the tried and true for an uncertain future.